UXDProtocol/uxd-program/README.md

 ## User instructions

-They allow end users to mint and redeem UXD, they are permissionless.
+They allow end users to mint and redeem Redeemables, they are permissionless.
 Keep in mind all described steps are done during an atomic instruction, one fails and it's all aborted.

 ### `mint_uxd`